zammad/zammad-org/src/sr/reference/rest-api/knowledgebase.md

 ---
 order: 7
-title: 'База знања'
+title: 'Knowledge base'
 ---

-# База знања
+# Knowledge base

 Zammad has multiple knowledge base related endpoints.
 The most important - but not all - are covered in this documentation.
 You can find the general ones about the knowledge base itself below, followed by the sub-endpoints for [answers](#answers) and [categories](#categories).

-## Knowledge Base General
+## Knowledge base general

 ::: info
 The request and response examples include the knowledge base ID `1`.
 Your ID may be different, for example if you